-- Continued to take steps to develop the members of the legal department, including the promotion of a team member to corporate secretary. - Continued to support company-wide diversity and inclusion initiatives as an executive sponsor of the Company's diversity and inclusion working group.
+- Continued to take steps to develop the members of the legal department. - Continued to support company-wide diversity and inclusion initiatives.

-In determining the annual bonus payouts for each NEO, the Committee considered the strong individual and Company performance results referenced above.
-In particular, the Committee recognized the Company's record revenue and strong EBITDA performance, which was achieved despite the loss of 2020's political revenue, as well as the critical achievements outlined in the achievement scorecard.
-Based on its comprehensive review of these considerations, the Committee determined that the Company's performance, and each NEO's individual performance, was above target and awarded 2021 annual bonuses as follows:
+In determining the annual bonus payouts for each NEO, the Committee considered the strong individual and Company performance referenced above.
+Based on its comprehensive review of these considerations, and consistent with the terms of the Merger Agreement, the Committee determined to pay each NEO's 2022 annual bonus at target, as follows:

 EXECUTIVE BONUS

-Mr. Lougee \$1,450,000
+Mr. Lougee \$ 1,267,500

-Ms. Harker \$ 880,000
+Ms. Harker \$ 730,000

-Ms. Beall \$ 775,000
+Ms. Beall \$ 650,000

-Mr. Harrison \$ 430,000
+Mr. Harrison \$ 425,000